-So I told you that ProxyMob, a firefox addon has been launched so as to allow users to manually configure th proxy.
+So I told you that ProxyMob, a firefox addon has been launched so as to allow users to manually configure the proxy.
 In fact, the guys at ToR project have developed a proxy manager for Firefox Mobile that comes very handy for us users who love using proxies from our smartphones.
 It is called ProxyMob (here) and it definitely brings one missing feature to Firefox mobile.
-Indeed, with the implementation of Firefox on Android devices, there were no easy way to set proxies.
+Indeed, with the implementation of Firefox on Android devices, there was no easy way to set proxies.
 This is one of the reasons why Opera Mobile is very popular with Smartphones.

-Now, I can see you asking yourself “how come this topic can lead to having free internet access from mobile phone?“.
+Now, I can see you asking yourself “how come this topic can lead to having free internet access from a mobile phone?“.
 Remember the trick that most geeky guys use with Opera Mobile for “extending” the free internet Facebook access that most mobile phone operators?
 Got it? … No clue? …

-In fact, if you search on the internet, you’ll see that those geeks use mobile opera by manually setting some proxies while they use a data plan that their mobile phone operator give them that has the feature of accessing Facebook freely.
+In fact, if you search on the internet, you’ll see that those geeks use mobile opera by manually setting some proxies while they use a data plan that their mobile phone operator gives them that has the feature of accessing Facebook freely.
 By using that trick, not only they can access legitimately Facebook freely, but via the proxy feature, they can also access some other internet resources for free.